-Radiant heat is different because there is a layer of stone, porcelain, or wood between you and the heat that holds it and continuously conducts it into the room.You feel warmer, the room feels warmer.
-Plus you get the benefit of cozy floors when you step out of bed or jump out of the shower.
+Radiant heat is different because there is a layer of stone, porcelain, or wood between you and the heat source.
+The heat naturally conducts continuously through the room, making it feel warmer.
+An added benefit is cozy floors when bare feet step out of the bed or shower.

 You can also use underfloor heat with carpet, rugs, hardwood, laminate, and other flooring surfaces.